 The German Academic Exchange Service (DAAD) is the German national agency for the support of international academic cooperation.
 It offers academic exchange opportunities to students, faculty and researchers and has a strong relationship with Oxford.
 With the support of the German government, DAAD supports four lecturers at Oxford in Politics, History, Law and German Language and Literature and three German Language College Lecturers in the Department of Modern Languages.

 Germany is the 3rd largest source of international students at Oxford, and the largest in Europe outside of the UK.
-There are over 900 German students studying at Oxford, the majority of whom – over 80% – are postgraduates and nearly a fifth of whom are full-time undergraduates.
-This makes Germany the 4th largest source of international undergraduate students after China, Singapore and the USA.
+There are over 900 German students studying at Oxford, the majority of whom – almost 80% – are postgraduates and nearly a fifth of whom are full-time undergraduates.
+This makes Germany the 3rd largest source of international undergraduate students after China and Singapore.

 The German-speaking student community at Oxford is very vibrant and active.
 The Oxford German Society is one of the University’s oldest student societies.
 Originally founded as the “Hanover Club” in the early 20th century, the society recently celebrated its centenary.
 The society organises social and cultural activities, hosts speaker events (for instance Professor Dr Norbert Lammert MdB, former President of the Bundestag in 2017) and co-organises conferences.

-With over 360 German citizens on faculty, Germany is the 2nd largest source of academics at Oxford, after the UK.
+With around 380 German citizens on faculty, Germany is the 2nd largest source of academics at Oxford, after the UK.

 Oxford has been home to an impressive number of Nobel Prize winners who were members of the faculty either shortly before or at the time of their award, two of whom were from Germany.
 Sir Ernst Boris Chain (1906 –1979) was a German-born biochemist and co-recipient of the 1945 Nobel Prize for Physiology or Medicine alongside Howard Florey for their work on penicillin.
 In the 1930s he had been a lecturer in chemical pathology at Oxford, working on a broad range of research topics including snake venoms, tumour metabolism, lysozymes, and biochemistry techniques.
 His work on penicillin built on and greatly expanded the work of Alexander Fleming, discovering its therapeutic action, its chemical composition and theorising its structure.